A swaddle is a source of comfort and familiarity for babies because it makes them feel like they’re in their mother’s womb again.

 If your baby isn’t showing signs of fussiness and discomfort, try swaddling them with both arms free next!

 After trying the one-arm technique, you can start to help your baby feel more familiar with sleeping with both arms free.

 You can either stick with your standard swaddle blanket or upgrade to a swaddle transition suit instead.

 Swaddle your baby every other night and observe if your baby will react differently.
 Try this for 1 week first!

-If you notice your baby is more comfortable with free arms, then that’s a good indication that they can sleep comfortably without a swaddle.
+If you notice your baby is more comfortable with their arms free, then that’s a good indication that they can sleep comfortably WITHOUT a swaddle!

 3. Use a Swaddle Transition Suit

 Like what we previously mentioned, you can make the transition easier by using a swaddle transition suit.